ndwarshuis/org-ml/README.md

-If timestamp is ranged but not outside of one day, it may be condensed (**`flag`** is t) to short format like [yyyy-mm-dd xxx hh:mm-hh:mm] or decondensed (**`flag`** is nil) to long format like [yyyy-mm-dd xxx hh:mm]--[yyyy-mm-dd xxx hh:mm]. if these conditions are not met, return **`timestamp`** untouched regardless of **`flag`**.
+If timestamp is ranged but not outside of one day, it may be condensed (**`flag`** is t) to short format like [yyyy-mm-dd xxx hh:mm-hh:mm] or decondensed (**`flag`** is nil) to long format like [yyyy-mm-dd xxx hh:mm]--[yyyy-mm-dd xxx hh:mm].
+If these conditions are not met, return **`timestamp`** untouched regardless of **`flag`**.

 Note: the default for all timestamp functions in `om.el` is to favor